The Lovers: Yes or No?

 How to Read It More Precisely

 A clarifier can flip the lean.
-The Lovers followed by the Devil turns a leans-yes about a relationship into a caution — the pull is real, but it's a hold, not a fit.
+The Lovers followed by the Devil turns a leans-yes about a relationship into a caution: the pull is real, but it's a hold, not a fit.
 Same first card, opposite answer.

 Phrasing matters more with this card than most.
-'Will X happen?' gets a lean; 'should I do X?' gets a criterion.
+'Will X happen?' gets a lean; 'should I do X?' gets a test.
 If your yes/no answers keep coming back mushy, the question is usually the problem, not the card.

 If you keep asking the same yes/no and drawing choice cards like this one, the deck has answered: the thing you're waiting to be told is a thing you're supposed to decide.
 The Lovers lesson is built around making that call, and practice on someone else's story makes the pattern obvious fast.